bradypp/personal-website/src/content/projects/playstation/index.md

     - Jekyll
 ---

-A unique, slick website design for PlayStation.
+A unique, slick static website for PlayStation.

-Uses Gulp.js to automate the process of optimizing and compressing the site JavaScript, SCSS and images.
-Jekyll then uses these optimized files along with the modular HTML files to generate fully optimized static pages.
+Styled with advanced SCSS including CSS Grid, scroll-snap and keyframe animations.
+On build, Gulp.js with Jekyll is used to automatically generate optimized HTML, SCSS, JavaScript and images.